-Black Friday: the phrase can either fill you with dread or joy.
-It’s a time to get some great deals on electronics and other Christmas gifts, and broadband providers have started piggybacking on the uptake in electronics purchases by offering Black Friday broadband deals.
+Black Friday and Cyber Monday are the time of year when we all scramble to get some great deals on electronics and other Christmas gifts.
+And recently, broadband providers have started piggybacking on the event by offering their own Black Friday and Cyber Monday broadband deals too.

 But with so many offers, it can be hard to figure out which ones are the best.

 This year, Black Friday is on 26th November and Cyber Monday is on 29th November.
 Read on to find out how you can get a great Black Friday broadband deal this year.